 - If you love coffee, try a chocolate mocha mousse with ½ to 1 teaspoon of espresso powder.

 - Really delicious with a spoonful of almond or hazelnut butter too!
+You could also add two spoonfuls of MCT oil to feel satisfied even longer.

 Now I would love to hear from you!